 One of the most drastic changes is a simple one: photos of real people, doing real things.
 Things they couldn't be doing if they were buried in busywork: playing with their kids, going on a road trip, juggling a dog while working from home.

 We pair "work" and "life" imagery to portray moments of true joy that come when work is under control.
 These are solopreneurs and small business owners taking pleasure in the simple things life has to offer.

 This new imagery is also a way for us to showcase and promote the diverse range of people working (and enjoying) Paperform.
-They're empowered, in-control and creative.
-As basic as it sounds, it's not something you often see in the tech world, where stylized graphics and illustrations rule.
+They're empowered, in control and creative.
+As basic as it sounds, it's not something you often see in the tech world, where stylised graphics and illustrations rule.